-- 1. Push the AutoSet to trigger a stable display.

-- 2. Adjust the horizontal and vertical controls to optimize the display.

-- 3. Push the Cursor to see the Cursor Menu.

-- 4. Push Type ► Time.

-- 5. Push Source ► CH1.

-- 6. Push the Cursor 1 option .

-- 7. Turn the multipurpose knob to place a cursor on the active edge of the chip-select signal.
+- 1. Push the AutoSet button to trigger a stable display. - 2.
+Adjust the horizontal and vertical controls to optimize the display. - 3.
+Push the Cursor button to see the Cursor Menu. - 4.
+Push Type ► Time. - 5.
+Push Source ► CH1. - 6.
+Push the Cursor 1 option button. - 7.
+Turn the multipurpose knob to place a cursor on the active edge of the chip-select signal.

-- 8. Push the Cursor 2 option. - 9.
+- 8. Push the Cursor 2 option button. - 9.
 Turn the multipurpose knob to place the second cursor on the data output transition.

-The Δt readout in the Cursor Menu is the propagation delay between the waveforms.
-The readout is valid because the two waveforms have the same Vertical Scale setting.
+The $\Delta t$ readout in the Cursor Menu is the propagation delay between the waveforms.
+The readout is valid because the two waveforms have the same horizontal scale (seconds/division) setting.